 Treatment with Hyperbaric Oxygen Therapy

-A lack of clinical studies that are randomized is making it difficult to determine the value of hyperbaric oxygen therapy in relation to a number of claims.
+A lack of clinical studies that are randomized is making it difficult to determine the value of hyperbaric oxygen therapy relating to various claims.
 The amount of scientific evidence currently available does not support claims that HBOT destroys germs, improves allergy symptoms, or stops the growth of cancer cells.

 There is also not enough evidence to support claims that HBOT helps people with:

 Currently, there are scientific studies occurring that are carefully controlled and have the goals of finding out if HBOT can assist with lymphedema, a condition that can happen after radical mastectomy and other forms of treatments in which a person's lymph nodes are either irradiated or removed entirely.
-The studies are also examining the benefits of HBOT in relation to heart attacks, diabetic ulcers, and a number of other conditions.
+The studies are also examining the benefits of HBOT relating to heart attacks, diabetic ulcers, and several other conditions.

 Complications of Hyperbaric Oxygen Treatments

 People who have certain forms of lung disease can be at a higher risk of experiencing a collapsed lung during an HBOT session.
 People with severe congestive heart failure might experience a worsening of their symptoms by the treatments.
-Women who are pregnant should pursue HBOT treatments only in serious situations where no other options are available.
+Pregnant women should pursue HBOT treatments only in serious situations where no other options are available.
 Treatment chambers also present a fire hazard.
 In fact - fires and explosions in HBOT chambers have killed around eighty people around the world.

 Hyperbaric Oxygen Treatment History